 Service Provider (SP)

 The Governance Authority (GA) and the STI Policy Administrator are distinct roles in this model, though in practice both roles could be performed by a single entity.

+The trust model for SHAKEN defines the STI-PA as the Trust Anchor for a token based mechanism for validation of Service Providers (SP) within a specifically administered managed region (e.g. United States).
+For example, all certificates for the SP tokens in the United States would be associated with a single STI-PA Trust Anchor.
+Other countries could have a different Trust Anchor.

-The GA is the root of trust for all STI certificates within a given area.
-For example, all certificates in the United States would be associated with a single root of trust, while other countries could have a different root of trust.
-It is also worth noting that although the STI Certification Authority and Service Provider are distinct roles, it is also possible for a Service Provider to establish an internal STI Certification Authority for their own use.
+The STI-CA serves as a root CA or Trust Anchor of the PKI.
+The STI-CA provides the service of issuing valid STI certificates to the SP.
+There will be a number of STI-CAs, supporting specific or multiple SPs, depending upon the SP.
+It is also worth noting that although the STI Certification Authority and Service Provider are distinct roles, it would also be possible for a Service Provider to establish an internal STI Certification Authority for their own use based on authority of the STI-PA.

-The following sections describe these roles in more detail.
+The following sections summarize the roles and responsibilities.

 Governance Authority

 The Governance Authority is responsible for defining and modifying the policies and rules that the STI Policy Administrator will use to authorize STI-CAs and to validate Service Providers.
 It is anticipated that the Governance Authority would be structured as a Committee or as a Board of Directors.
-The criteria for membership/ participation in the Governance Authority is out of scope for SHAKEN.
-Note, that the role of the Governance Authority is similar to the IPRA in the RFC 1422 model with the exception that it does not issue certificates for the Policy Certificate Authority.
+The specific criteria for membership/ participation in the Governance Authority is out of scope for this document.

 Secure Telephone Identity Policy Administrator

-The STI Policy Administrator will apply the rules and policies defined by the Governance Authority to confirm that service providers are authorized to request certificates and to authorize STI Certification Authorities to Issue the certificates.
+The STI Policy Administrator is entrusted by the Governance Authority to apply the rules and policies defined by the GA to confirm that service providers are authorized to request certificates and to authorize STI Certification Authorities to Issue the certificates.

-The STI-PA functions very similar to a PCA in the RFC 1422 model as it effectively certifies the STI-CAs and validates the Service providers.
-In X.509, there are two types of CAs - a root CA and an intermediate CA. The root CA represents the Trust Anchor in a X.509 certificate.
-When constructing a public key certificate, a certificate chain is created that represents a chain from the domain owner to the trust anchor.
-The STI-PA serves in the role of a root CA and trust anchor.
+The STI-PA must manage an active list of the valid STI-CAs in the form of their public key certificates which the SHAKEN defined STI verification services can use to validate the Trust Anchor of the digital signatures in the certificate.

+The STI-PA will maintain a X.509 based PKI for digitally signing tokens, which represent the credentials and validation of SPIDs, that the SP will use for validation when requesting issuance of certificates from the STI-CA.

 Secure Telephone Identity Certification Authority

-Analogous to the concept of Certification Authorities in X.509, SHAKEN defines the concept of a STI Certification Authority (STI-CA) In the X.509 model, the STI-CA serves as an intermediate CA. In the North American telephone network, it is anticipated that the number of entities that should act as STI-CAs is a relatively limited number.
-Certificate signing requests (CSRs) will be processed by STI-CAs and will be linked to STI-PA which is the trust anchor represented in the certificate chain.
+In the X.509 model, the STI-CA serves as the root CA and the Trust Anchor of the PKI.
+In the North American telephone network, it is anticipated that the number of entities that would act as STI-CAs is a relatively limited number.
+Certificate signing requests (CSRs) will be processed by STI-CAs.
+The validation process, for ensuring the SP is authorized to request certificates, uses the STI-PA provided token to validate the SPID information in the Certificate Signing Request (CSR) as described in section 5.2.4..

-[Editor’s note: Look at cross signature hash.]

 Service Provider